 Successful campaigns require a lot more thought than slapping some label on a product for whatever cause they choose.
 Taking a stand and advocating for a movement that is important to consumers is how to reach audiences on a much more personal level.
 Some of the most successful campaigns have come from companies standing in solidarity with a cause.

 A cornerstone of this is Nike’s famous campaign with Colin Kaepernick.
 In September of 2018, the company released a campaign featuring activist and former National Football League player Colin Kaepernick.
 They chose Kaepernick because of how he was blackballed from the NFL for protesting for racial justice by kneeling during the national anthem.

 Nike knew running the campaign would be a controversial decision that could have potentially been a loss.
 It was also a risky decision for them because they are one of the NFL’s biggest partners.
-However, the brand did this to use their platform to support an issue important to their audiences and do what is right.
+However, the brand did this to use its platform to support an issue important to its audiences and do what is right.

 Fortunately, this negative trend was only short-lived.
 It was reported that their stocks eventually reached a five percent increase, and according to Time, Nike sales increased 31 percent in a matter of days after the ad was released.
 Kaepernick went on to win awards for his actions and agreed on a huge brand deal with Nike.

 Stories like this have helped set a principle for what the public expects from brands.
 Taking a definitive stance on important social issues is the most sincere way to connect with audiences and stand with the communities the brand serves.
 Doing what is right may not be the path of least resistance, but the public wants to know whether a brand is committed or just capitalizing off of performative activism.